 What Are Surfactants?

-Surfactants are the main ingredients in a shampoo, they act as detergents since they help to remove dirt and grease from our hair and scalp.
+Surfactants are the main ingredients in a shampoo, they act as detergents since they help to remove dirt and grease from the hair and scalp.
 These cleaning agents are also present in conditioners, but they have different characteristics.
 Let us look into them.

 Characteristics Of Surfactants

 Surfactants are molecules that have two characteristics: one portion is hydrophobic (tail) and the other portion is hydrophilic (head).
-The former is repelled by water but has an affinity to oil while the latter is highly attracted to water.
+The former is repelled by water but has an affinity for oil while the latter is highly attracted to water.
 What happens is that when the hair is washed the hydrophobic part of the surfactant will attach to the oil/grease and the hydrophilic part will remain attached to water, so when the hair is rinsed out the water takes all the sebum (natural oil in hair) and dirt that is attached to it.

 What differentiates surfactants between themselves in their mildness and detergency or ability to remove grease from hair is the length of the hydrocarbon present in the hydrophobic part of the surfactant – the part that has the ability to attach to oil/grease.
 The shorter the hydrocarbon chain the stronger/harsher the surfactant is.
 Sodium Lauryl Sulphate (SLS) or Sodium Laureth Sulphate (SLES) both have 12 carbon atoms, which is the carbon length most commonly used in cosmetics.
 The longer the hydrocarbon chain the milder and less lathering the surfactant will be.